 There are sick people in this world who sometimes set their sights on our children.

-I grew up lower middle class, and while my children have more than I did at their ages, they will never have something I did have, and it breaks my heart that it is becoming harder to find.
-It was freedom.
+I grew up lower middle class, and while my children have more than I did at their ages, they will never have something I did have, and it breaks my heart that it is becoming harder to find - freedom.

-When I was eight years old, my father watched the news every night for half an hour.
+When I was eight-years-old, my father watched the news every night for half an hour.
 That was all we needed.
 When I was eight, I was allowed to walk downtown to the old theatre to watch second run movies.
-This wasn't 1955, it was 1981.
-Our world was in living, breathing, 3-dimensional format.
+This wasn't 1955.
+It was 1981.
+Our world was in living, breathing, three-dimensional format.

 My son is nine.
 He's never walked downtown or known the freedom and joy of watching a theatre movie without an adult, because there's no friend for him to go with.
 This past summer we shared a bag of chips (supervised) at the park (monitored).
 He reached into the bottom of the bag, far into the greasy foil corners and pressed his small finger against the crumbs settled there.
 He turned to me and said, "Hey Mom?"
 The sun was bright behind him and I could only see the outline of his soft face.
 "Mom, remember when a bag of chips was full right to the top?"
 I tell him I do remember that.
 He thinks I mean last year, like he does, but my memory stretches farther than his.
 I tell him about going to the movies with my friends at his age and how we all shared a Pepsi that came in a small glass bottle.
 "But it could break!
 And there are germs!" he says.